 Even before she became famous, Winehouse enjoyed drinking alcohol and smoking pot.
 But by the time she became an international star, she had begun to dabble in hard drugs like heroin and crack cocaine.
 Near the end, she was often too drunk to get on stage and perform.
-And on July 23, 2011, Winehouse was found dead of alcohol poisoning in her London home.

 As the Academy Award-winning documentary Amy explored, her own father once famously hesitated to send her to rehab when she needed it most.
 But he wasn’t the only person in Winehouse’s circle who was blamed for her downward spiral.
 After her demise, fingers were pointed in every direction.

-Perhaps most tragic of all, Amy Winehouse’s death came a mere month after she canceled what was supposed to be a comeback tour — in order to save her own life.
+Perhaps most devastating of all, Amy Winehouse’s death came a mere month after she canceled what was supposed to be a comeback tour — in order to save her own life.
 By that point, it was too late.

 What Happened To Amy Winehouse?